cookiestone12/Cadence-ProjectMelbourne/README.md

 ## Support

 This is an internal demo.
-For questions about the catalog intelligence tool, contact the MIME Publishing product team.
+For questions about the catalog intelligence tool, contact the Ampersound Intelligence product team.

 ## License

-Proprietary - MIME Publishing © 2025
+Proprietary - Ampersound Intelligence © 2025

 ---

-**Made In Memphis Entertainment, LLC (MIME)** *Empowering Artists, Amplifying Voices*
+**Ampersound Intelligence**
+*Advanced Music Intelligence & Analytics*